FP Carmignac European Leaders Fund

 Stocks are ranked on five historic factors, then weighted – according to a pre-defined coefficient – so to get a global score which is ultimately representative of that specific stock within the universe.
 The lower the score, the better.

-This initial stage to define the sustainable investable universe is then followed by specific and proprietary fundamental company analysis and valuation.
+This initial stage to define the investable universe is then followed by specific and proprietary fundamental company analysis and valuation.
 The investment team focuses on understanding business models through examination of company-published accounting and corporate information, as well as management meetings.

 During this phase, the investment team interacts with the company as part of fundamental research but also to identify any Environment, Social or Governance risks.
-ESG research has a direct impact on portfolio construction.
+ESG research has a direct impact on the portfolio construction.
 Our proprietary rating system START allows a comparative to MSCI ratings, with a broad coverage and aggregated data set and what we believe to be a superior peer group comparing: Capitalisations, Region – EM or DM, and 90 industry groups over 30 ESG indicators if there is coverage.
-Corporate sustainability reports, specialized ESG corporate research such as MSCI ESG Ratings are consulted, and potential controversies are discussed.
+Corporate sustainability reports, specialized ESG corporate research such as MSCI ESG Ratings are consulted and potential controversies are discussed.

 In addition, the investment team will consult with the relevant internal analyst as well as external stockbroker’s analysts.
 The team will also build proprietary financial models.
-The investment thesis and the valuation models for each of the securities in the portfolio are documented in our research management tool, Verity, which centralises the research of our analysts and managers.
+The investment thesis and the valuation models for each of the securities in the portfolio are documented in our research management tool, Mackey RMS, which centralises the research of our analysts and managers.

-Portfolio construction
+Step 4 – Portfolio construction

 Companies that meet our investment criteria and have sufficient growth potential are considered for inclusion in the portfolio.
 Portfolio construction is the result of stock selection.
 Thus, geographical and sectoral allocation depends mainly on our stock picking capabilities.
 The final selection of securities is guided by our assessment of the underlying business through fundamental analysis, our valuation and the potential investment return based on our risk adjusted price target.
 ESG assessment will also influence the weighting of holdings in the portfolio.

-If the size of a position exceeds 5%, in the event of a strong investment thesis, such position would be closely monitored from a risk perspective, and the investment case re-assessed frequently.
+If the size of a position exceeds 5%, in the event of a strong investment thesis, such position would be closely monitored from a risk perspective, and the investment case re-assessed more frequently.

-Monitoring and Risk management
+Step 5 – Monitoring and Risk management

 The risk of the portfolio is also monitored by an independent risk control team, who can make recommendations on an ad hoc basis.
 This team also meets every month with the fund managers at our monthly Risk Committee where key risk indicators of the portfolio are reviewed.